UK Approves Opdivo/Yervoy Immunotherapy for Pleural MesotheliomaTreatment & Doctors

 In the trial, patients with the sarcomatoid or biphasic type of mesothelioma had a median survival of 18.1 months for those receiving the combination treatment compared to just 8.8 months for those getting standard chemotherapy.
 Sarcomatoid and biphasic constitute just a third of diagnosed mesothelioma cases.

 With the most common epithelioid subtype, survival was 18.1 months with immunotherapy compared to 14.1 months for chemotherapy.
 The two-year survival advantage was 41% to 27%, respectively.

-Most mesothelioma specialists agree this immunotherapy would be most effective in combination with other treatments.
+Most mesothelioma doctors agree this immunotherapy would be most effective in combination with other treatments.

 “The nivolumab/ipilimumab combination is to be welcomed.
 However, it is far from perfect, too toxic for most patients without major protocol change,” Dr. Angus Dalgleish, St. George’s Hospital, University of London, told The Mesothelioma Center at Asbestos.com.
 “I would now add in a background anti-inflammatory such as LDN [low-dose naltrexone].”

 Dalgleish published a mesothelioma case report in 2020 detailing his success with a novel treatment regimen involving a series of anti-inflammatories, including naltrexone, the vaccine IMM-101 and immune stimulation.

 There is typically a latency period of 20 to 60 years between exposure to asbestos and a diagnosis of mesothelioma.
 Despite instituting a ban on all asbestos products in 1999, the United Kingdom remains a per-capita world leader in mesothelioma cases, with an estimated 2,700 people still being diagnosed annually.

 Officials attribute it to the long history of shipbuilding, an industry leader in asbestos consumption, and infrastructure reconstruction throughout England in the post-World War II period.